sharikak54/sharikak54.github.io/_faces/baron.md

 has_lr: true
 ---
 The Red Baron is <a href="snoopy">Snoopy's</a> nemesis.
 Since he is (spoiler) actually just a figment of Snoopy's imagination, the Baron looks just like Snoopy but with a cape.

+TODO: Note: the "Right" version of the face is pictured below.